eytan/Muller/README.md

-# Wine Bandit - Bayesian Mulled Wine Comparison Tool
+# Wine Bandit - A CAS NYC Bayesian Mulled Wine Comparator

 A web application for finding the best mulled wine recipe using Bayesian dueling bandits with factorial structure.